CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "What symbolic representation can you pass to `chmod` to give all users execute access to a file without affecting other permissions?"
+???+ question "What symbolic representation can you pass to `chmod` to give all users execute access to a file without affecting other permissions?"

     Use the following command: